 Smoky Roasted Almonds

-Spiced roasted nuts are one of my go-to appetizers.
+Roasted nuts are one of my go-to appetizers.
 They taste great with cocktails or beer.
 It seems like everyone at a party loves a handful or two of nuts; they’re portable and you don’t need a napkin or silverware.

 Craving more roasted nuts?

-- Olive Oil Roasted Almonds (with video)
+- Olive Oil Roasted Almonds

 - Vanilla Bean Candied Walnuts

-- Olive Oil and Rosemary Roasted Almonds
+- Rosemary Roasted Almonds

 - Spiced Pecans Recipe